9 Aerial Yoga Poses For All Levels: The Amazing Benefits Of Anti-Gravity Yoga Asanas

 This is especially true for learning inversions in aerial classes because we are not used to hanging upside down like that!

-Lastly, it's important to note that aerial yoga is not recommended for:
+It's important to note that aerial yoga is not recommended for:

 • Pregnant women